OpenDSA/OpenDSA-LTI/README.md

   git checkout LTI_ruby
   ```

   - **Note:** As of this writing `OpenDSA/LTI_ruby` branch is used, however in the near future this branch will be merged into `OpenDSA/master` branch.
-So make sure you monitor OpenDSA reposiroty to know when these two branches got merged to update your production server accordingly.
+So make sure you monitor OpenDSA repository to know when these two branches got merged to update your production server accordingly.

   - For the next steps, **Switch back to OpenDSA-DevStack termainal**

 ### Deploy OpenDSA-LTI
   - You need to make some changes to OpenDSA-LTI repository related to your spesific production server.
 To do that you need to fork [OpenDSA-LTI](https://github.com/OpenDSA/OpenDSA-LTI) to your github account and then add your own repository as a remote to OpenDSA-LTI in OpenDSA-DevStack.
 This way you can make your own changes to OpenDSA-LTI and keep up to date with the latest changes done in the originial reposiroty.
-  - In your OpenDSA-DevStack terminal, add your forked repository
+  - In your OpenDSA-DevStack terminal, add your forked repository, replace `your_username` with you github account
   ```
   cd /vagrant/OpenDSA-LTI
   git remote add forked https://github.com/your_username/OpenDSA-LTI.git
   ```

-  - First, in `/vagrant/OpenDSA-LTI/config/deploy.rb` file, change `repo_url` to match you cloned repository url
+  - First, in `/vagrant/OpenDSA-LTI/config/deploy.rb` file, change `repo_url` to match you forked repository url.
+Again replace `your_username` with you github account
   ```
   # config valid only for Capistrano 3.1
   lock '3.2.1'